meliache/yellow-taxis/README.md

 pdm pre-commit install
 ```

-But to be less bothered by pre-commit's errors I recommend setting up your editor/IDE to auto-format the project with [ruff](https://docs.astral.sh/ruff/formatter/), [isort](https://pycqa.github.io/isort/) and [docformatter](https://docformatter.readthedocs.io/en/latest).
+To fix style and errors before being bothered by pre-commit, I recommend setting up your editor/IDE to auto-format the project with [ruff](https://docs.astral.sh/ruff/formatter/), [isort](https://pycqa.github.io/isort/) and [docformatter](https://docformatter.readthedocs.io/en/latest).

 ### Non-Python dependencies

-- [curl](https://curl.se): The `curl` commandline-tool is currently used for downloading the datasets.
-It is available for all desktop operating systems and comes pre-installed on Windows and MacOS.
+- [curl](https://curl.se): The `curl` command-line-tool is currently used for downloading the datasets.
+It is available for all desktop operating systems and comes pre-installed on Windows and macOS.

 ### Running the pipeline